tieukhoimai/discrete-opt/README.md

 conio1/README_rtal.typ  (<-- possibly updated version)
 ```
 So, for every problem, the main file is `testo.pdf`, that open (and/or prints) like any other .pdf file.

-*Important:* Please, if you are not confortable with Italien, and the file `testo.en.pdf` is not yet there, remind us that we have still to provide it as due.

 ##  How to submit solutions and view points